-So, through this petition, we are calling on the Australian Government to show leadership and join our response by providing a one-off, additional $150 million food aid package to avert famine and build resilience against hunger – particularly in the world’s conflict hotspots.
+Through this petition, you are helping us call on the Australian Government to show leadership by joining our response and provide a one-off, additional $150 million food aid package to avert famine and build resilience against hunger – particularly in the world’s conflict hotspots.

 By signing this petition I agree to World Vision Australia's Privacy Statement and to be emailed updates about this and other opportunities to take actions for justice.

-More than 41 million people - about half of them children - across 36 countries are one step away from starvation.
-This is due to the combined effects of protracted conflict and COVID-19.
+More than 44 million people - about half of them children - across 36 countries are one step away from starvation.
+This is due to the combined effects of protracted conflicts, COVID-19 and the War in Ukraine.
 It's a humanitarian catastrophe without precedent in the 21st century.

 The living hell for many refugees, torn from their homes by war and languishing in camps for years, just got worse.
-COVID-19 has intensified these challenges.
+COVID-19 and conflict have intensified these challenges.
 Famine also endangers children's safety, learning and wellbeing.
 And it has devastating consequences for children's long-term physical and mental development.

 Four nations - South Sudan, Ethiopia, Yemen and Madagascar - are experiencing famine-like conditions.
 Nigeria and Burkina Faso have pockets where there are famine-like conditions.
 And parts of Afghanistan, Somalia, Syria, Iraq, Venezuela and Lebanon are experiencing serious food insecurity.